nilsherzig/LLocalSearch/README.md

 # LLocalSearch

 > [!IMPORTANT]
-> Discuss configurations and setups with other users at: https://discord.gg/Cm77Eav5mX
+> Discuss configurations and setups with other users at: https://discord.gg/Cm77Eav5mX.
+Help / Support is handled exclusively on GitHub to allow people with similar issues to find solutions more easily.

 ## What it is